 I always try to listen as much as possible and seek to understand issues from others’ perspectives.
 We have a lot of passionate care providers in The Heart Centre, so when they bring something to my attention, there’s usually a good reason for it.
 I make an effort to get out to the wards, and try to get to know front line staff.
 We do “staffing rounds” which is one way for me to be more visible and touch base with the teams.
 I wish I could do it more.

 One way is through the Unsung Hero Awards.
 A gift from a donor to the St. Paul’s Hospital Foundation was provided.
 Peers nominate staff who go above and beyond their day-to-day work for patients, families and the organization.
 Housekeepers, porters, clerks, ward aids and nurses have been nominated.
 Heart Centre leaders select the recipients, which is never easy.
 We work with Media Services who make a short video featuring each of the nominees and the award winners.
 It reduces you to tears to see how much it means to the winners.

-We have an exciting casual Medical Registration Clerk-Switchboard position that has recently opened up at Powell River General Hospital.…
+We have an exciting temporary full time role that has recently opened up at Surrey Memorial Hospital in their coding department.…